Nuclear power in Japan: Post-Fukushima nuclear policy

 Japan's new energy plan, approved by the Liberal Democratic Party cabinet in April 2014, calls nuclear power "the country's most important power source".
 Reversing a decision by the previous Democratic Party, the government will re-open nuclear plants, aiming for "a realistic and balanced energy structure".
 In May 2014 the Fukui District Court blocked the restart of the Oi reactors.

 In April 2015 courts blocked the restarting of two reactors at the Takahama Nuclear Power Plant but permitted the restart of two reactors at the Sendai Nuclear Power Plant.
 The government hopes that nuclear power will produce 20% of Japan's electricity by 2030.

 As of June 2015, approval was being sought from the new Nuclear Regulatory Agency for 24 units to restart, of the 54 pre-Fukushima units.

 The units also have to be approved by the local prefecture authorities before restarting.

 In July 2015 fuel loading was completed at the Sendai-1 nuclear plant, it restarted 11 August 2015 and was followed by unit 2 on 1 November 2015.
 Japan's Nuclear Regulatory Authority approved the restart of Ikata-3 which took place on 19 April 2016, this reactor is the fifth to receive approval to restart.
 The Takahama Nuclear Power Plant unit 4 restarted in May 2017 and unit 3 in June 2017.
+And by 2023, Unit 1 and 2 of Takahama also restarted.

 In November 2016 Japan signed a nuclear cooperation agreement with India.

 Japanese nuclear plant builders saw this as potential lifeline given that domestic orders had ended following the Fukushima disaster, and India is proposing to build about 20 new reactors over the next decade.
 However, there is Japanese domestic opposition to the agreement, as India has not agreed to the Treaty on the Non-Proliferation of Nuclear Weapons.